DspreadOrg/android/readMe.md

 }
 ```

 ### Documentation

--  [**Qpos doc **](https://dspreadorg.github.io/qpos/#/introduction) :Please check the link to know more about the process, including connection, transaction, data decryption and more.
+-  [**QPOS doc**](https://dspreadorg.github.io/qpos/#/introduction) :Please check the link to know more about the process, including connection, transaction, data decryption and more.
 -  **[API reference](https://github.com/DspreadOrg/android/blob/master/QPOS-Android-SDK-Userguid-en-detail.pdf)** : Please check the link to know the specific API reference involved in SDK.

 ## Support